The Pro 500 is a functional electric toothbrush that sells for a pretty reasonable price.

 The Pro 500 is genuinely a very good value option, and if the budget is tight, you will be very pleased with what it offers.

-However, the Pro 1000 looks better and feels slimmer in the hand.
-It does too offer a bit more power in the clean and has a battery charge/status light that the 500 does not.
+The 1000 feels slimmer in hand and does too offer a bit more power in the clean it offers.
+It does too offer a battery charge/status light that the 500 does not.

 3. Where is the best place to buy the Oral-B Pro 500?

 There isn’t a single best place to purchase this toothbrush from.